CLIMAAX/crabook/README.md

 Open the file `crabook/_build/html/intro.html` and navigate to the material you changed to check if everything is as expected.

-Once you're happy with the changes, create a new branch, commit your changes and push to the repo.
+Once you're happy with the changes, create a new branch, commit your changes and send us a pull request if you'd like to contribute.

 #### Every next time